 - If you find yourself in Memphis, Tennessee, make sure to stop by Gibson Guitar's factory to see how their beautiful guitars are handcrafted.
 Tours are offered 7 days a week – advance reservations are required and you can book your tour online.
 There is a fee for the tour and only people over the age of 5 are admitted.

 - Lookin' for a taste of the south?
 A two-hour drive west of New Orleans brings you near Avery Island, Louisiana – the home of Tabasco sauce.
 The Tabasco factory offers guided and self-guided tours, both for a slight fee.
 Also available for a fee are VIP Tours, Culinary Tours, and cooking classes.
 Make sure to visit the Tabasco Restaurant 1868 for authentic Cajun cuisine.

 - If you are traveling cross country, especially with kids, make sure to check out the Spangler factory tour in Bryans, Ohio, where the famous Dum- Dums lollipop is made.
 There is a slight fee for this made in the USA candy tour which includes a ride on the Dum-Dums Trolley.
 Don't forget to check out the Spangler museum while you are there.

 - Located just outside of Detroit, Michigan is Ford Motor Company's Rouge factory – purchased by Henry Ford himself in the early 1900s.
-A tour of the factory allows visitors the opportunity to watch the final assembly process (when assembly is in production) for the Ford F-150 – America's best selling pickup truck for over 35 years.
+A tour of the factory allows visitors the opportunity to watch the final assembly process (when the assembly is in production) for the Ford F-150 – America's best-selling pickup truck for over 35 years.
 A bus has to be taken from the Henry Ford Museum to the Ford Motor Rouge Factory tour.
-The tour is self guided and there is a fee.
+The tour is self-guided and there is a fee.